hoangvvo/next-session/README.md

 const currentUser = req.session.user; // "John Doe"
 ```

+#### req.session.id

+The unique id that associates to the current session.

 #### req.session.destroy()

 Destroy to current session and remove it from session store.